Sanghren/avalanche-hardhat-fork-tutorial/README.md

 - `await ethers.provider.send(
   "hardhat_reset", ...` It will reset the state of your CChain fork.
 Meaning that each one of your test will run on a clean instance.
-- `let accounts = await ethers.getSigners()` , ethers here provide us a way to get access to some accounts that we can use in our tests.
+- `let accounts = await ethers.getSigners()` Ethers provides us a way to get access to some ``Signers`.
+Which is a way to represent CChain account that we can use in our tests.
-- `const swapperFactory = await ethers.getContractFactory("Swapper")` Ethers provide here a ContractFactory that is an abstraction used to deploy smart contracts.
+- `const swapperFactory = await ethers.getContractFactory("Swapper")` We get here via Ethers a ContractFactory that is an abstraction used to deploy smart contracts.
-- `swapper = await swapperFactory.deploy(process.env.WAVAX_ADDRES as string, "0xE54Ca86531e17Ef3616d22Ca28b0D458b6C89106");`
+- `swapper = await swapperFactory.deploy(process.env.WAVAX_ADDRES as string, "0x....");`
   Here we use the factory to actually deploy the contract on the hardhat network, which is a forked version of cchain mainnet !
 The resulting `swapper` is an object (fully typed thanks to typechain) that represent the `Swapper` conract, and on which you will be able to call functions, like the `swap` one !